H-Albousayri/BLE-RF-Fingerprint-CNN-classifier/README.md

 # RF-Fingerprint-CNN-Classifier

 ## Overview
-This project focuses on constructing a classifier using Convolutional Neural Networks (CNN) to identify RF fingerprints.
+This project focuses on constructing a classifier using Convolutional Neural Networks (CNN) to identify RF fingerprints to BLE Devices.
 The process involves three main stages to create training and testing datasets.

 ## Stages